UbiquityRobotics/learn/support/troubleshooting.md

 all the way (the red push button de-energizes the motor circuit as an emergency stop).
 Both blue and red LED on the small ```switch board``` PCB that has the switches should be illuminated.

-### Main Power And Status LEDs
+### Main Power And Status LEDs Must All Be Brightly Shining

-There are many LEDs to show status but perhaps the most important to check first are the row of 5 LEDs on the master control board.
-The MCB, master control board, is the big PCB on the robot that you can see on the front of the robot right above the switch boardPCB.
-A table will show details but in short the 5 LEDs should be illuminated.
-On all official production boards the leds are horizontal but very early boards had the row as vertical.
-The 'STATUS' led (to the right but on top for old boards) should be mostly on but have very brief blink-out then on every 4-6 seconds.
-If you don’t see proper behavior see the table presented next.
+There are many important LEDs on the large MCB PC board.
+First verfiy the row of 5 horizontal LEDs on the master control board just above the switch board connector.
+All 5 leds must be brightly on with the STATUS led to the right doing very brief drop-outs in light every 4-6 seconds as a heartbeat for the on-board processor.
+Also verify the 3.3V LED which is higher up on the MCB just under the large white 'MAIN' power jack at the top of the MCB is brightly on always.
+If you don’t see these LEDS lit brightly you very likely have a bad power supply on the MCB board.
+If your board pre-dates rev 5.2 there is no 3.3V led.

 If you are convinced there is a problem you can make a post on our [Online Support Forum](https://forum.ubiquityrobotics.com) or send an email to support@ubiquityrobotics.com to start a discussion

 If you see no leds at all check the main fuse on the robot in the middle lower part of the board - you should be able to visually see if the fuse is blown.
 The main fuse is on the front near the center and low on the MCB.
+The left black switch of course must be in the 'out' position for ON and the big Blue led on the switch board must be ON before you will see any MCB board LEDs on.

+### Verify Serial Monitor LEDS are operating properly

+When the MCB is properly running the SOUT led that is 1cm below the AUX  12V pin should start blinking very fast within 5 seconds of power on to the MCB.
+If you do not see this the MCB is very likely to be in need of repair IF you do see the STATUS led doing it's drop-out blinks every 4-6 seconds.

+If the SOUT is blinking fast then verify that when the MCB and the host Raspberry Pi computer are operating and host software is fully running The SIN led high up on the MCB just near the AUX 12 pin on left white connector at the top of the LCD will be blinking fast within 5 minutes of turning on the robot.
+If this is not happening it may be host software OR a failure in MCB serial hardware inbound driver chip.

+When both SIN and SOUT leds are blinking it means the hardware serial driver chips and connections are all functional for communications between the Raspberry Pi and the MCB.

+#### Verify If you are seeing the Rare Baud Rate Bug

+If you DO SEE the SIN and SOUT leds blinking fast yet the robot is not operational for movements here is one known issue which we feel has been solved since late 2022.

+For this issue the /motor_node is running but is getting garbled messages from the MCB.
+We can look for huge numbers of REJECT messages.
+Use this command from an ssh console to the robot.

+    grep REJECT ~/.ros/log/latest/rosout.log | wc

+If you see the first number as hundreds or even thousands and doing the command again gives an even larger number then this softare defect is happening.
+This defect is sometimes disappears after a ```sudo shutdown -r now``` command to soft reboot the robot.

+The fix we discovered it to a root user CAREFLLLY edit /boot/config.txt and find the line that is commented out with a # sign in column 1 with ```init_uart_baud``` .
+You must remove the pound sign and change the value so the line reads as follows:

+    init_uart_baud=38400

+Save the file and then a reboot is required after this change which will fix the baud rate bug and the REJECT messages will no longer be in the log when fixed.

 #### Power Supply And Status Quick Reference Table